Skip to main content

 If you have a secure or assured tenancy which began on or after 1 April 2012 and you swap with a fixed term council or housing association tenant, you could lose your lifetime tenancy.

-It's free to register with some sites but others charge a fee.
+It's free to register with some sites but some charge.

 Paying for a tenancy exchange

-It is illegal for you or the other tenant to charge a fee as part of the tenancy exchange.
+It is illegal for you or the other tenant to charge a fee to exchange.

-You could be evicted if you charge or receive any money to swap your home.
+You could be evicted if you charge or get any money to swap your home.

 Ask your landlord for permission

-Ask your landlord for permission to exchange when you find a tenant who is happy to swap.
+Ask your landlord for permission to exchange when you find a tenant who wants to swap.

-You must get permission and follow the proper process.
+You must get permission and follow the right steps.

-The tenant you are swapping with must also get permission from their landlord.
+The tenant you are swapping with must get permission from their landlord.

-Put your requests for a swap in writing.
+Make your request for a swap in writing.
 Your landlord has 6 weeks to respond in writing.

 You could be evicted if you try to exchange your tenancy without permission.

-Councils and housing associations can only refuse permission for an exchange on legal grounds, including if:
+Councils and housing associations can only say no for reasons like:

 • you are being evicted